campusrover/robot_services/README.md

 `bridge.launch` is the primary launch file for this package.
 Presently, it launches the map, odometry, reset, and movement command bridge nodes alongside SLAM. for the map bridge to work best, it needs a transform from `odom` to `map` to exist, which is provided by SLAM and AMCL (SLAM was chosen in this instance). `bridge.launch` also has the following launch arguments:

-* `mode` (with accepted values `patrol` and `command`, with `command` as the default).
-This argument changes which node is used to dictate robot movement - patrol autonomously or user inputted commands
-* `odom_send_thresh` (float).
-This arg is used to change the rate at which odom updates are `set` to Redis.
+* `odom_send_thresh` (float): This arg is used to change the rate at which odom updates are `set` to Redis.
 What the threshold describes is a sum in in the change in x position, y position and z orientation.
 A new update will only be sent once the total change since the past send has exceeded the threshold.
 Suggested values for this are between 0.1 and 0.5.
-The default value is 0, meaning odom updates are sent each time they are received.
+The default value is 0.3.
+A value of 0 means odom updates are sent each time they are received.
+* `ns` (string): *n*ame*s*pace.
+Namespaces all redis keys to <ns>/<key>
+* `queue_size` (int): *q*ueue *s*ize.
+The maximum length for queue-based keys like `Map` and `Fiducials`. defaults to 7
+* `comm` (string).
+Defaults to `server`.
+If set to any value besides server, then the redis server will be your local machine.
+Useful for debugging and not clogging up a remote redis server.

 Use `roslaunch robot_services test.launch` to test the map bridge on any map.
 A few samples are included in this repo and the performance is logged in test.launch. the python module Pillow is required for test.launch.